TABLE OF CONTENTS

 Whether a grow is located outdoors or indoors, cultivating your own cannabis is a fun pastime, for personal use or otherwise.
 It’s not a difficult process, and practice will help improve your results.
 If you love cannabis, the real question is not why should you grow but why not?
 Go ahead and take the plunge!

 Are you interested in starting a career in the booming cannabis industry?
 Want to earn certifications in many areas at an online marijuana college?
-Sign up at the leading cannabis university today.
+Sign up at the leading weed college today.